 Eating Lunch Alone: Lu does this frequently, out of disdain both for the food the cafeteria serves and for her classmates, although the disdain is mutual―other students think she’s a loner freak and a black-clad basket case.

 The Ending Changes Everything: After having wondered throughout the book if she’s naturally inclined to be one because of her heritage, it turns out most other Killers mentioned by name in the book—Hallwad and Aucasis Caurn, nés Killer, as well as Shadow and Déaspor, who are related to Lu somehow—are heroic, as well as Lu herself, who never kills anyone unless it’s for self-defence, self-preservation, or to save herself and others, rendering the entire debate moot.

-Epic Battle Boredom: Lu burns Dark Ones easily, and Hallwad joins in using a sword he picks up, right before they escape the Dark Ones’ tunnels with Aucasis.
+Epic Battle Boredom: Lu easily burns the Dark Ones charging at her, Hallwad, and Aucasis with her sword, and Hallwad joins in using a sword he picks up, right before they escape the Dark Ones’ tunnels with Aucasis.

 Lu smiles contentedly during the Snowball Fight, and is terrified of the thought that as a killer, fighting is her natural state.
 She tries to supress this thought, but winds up laughing uncontrollably like this, unnerving a few students around her.

 Lu does this again while fighting off the Ephalius wolves, but doesn’t particularly mind it this time.